OraOpenSource/orawrap/README.md

 app.get('/api/employees', employeesRoutes.get);

-//Use orawrap to create a connection pool prior to starting the web server orawrap.createPool(dbConfig, function(err, pool) {//pool is provided but rarely needed as it's stored in orawrap for use later if (err) throw err;
+//Use orawrap to create a connection pool prior to starting the web server orawrap.createPool(dbConfig, function(err, pool) {
+   //the created pool is provided, but it's rarely needed as it's stored in orawrap for use later if (err) throw err;

    //Start the web server now that the pool is ready to handle incoming requests